Nevralgie/ARAP22/README.md

 # Head to your Github repositories to verify the commit.

-# If you wish to modify someone's repo after the owner gives you permissions in 'Collaborators' :
+# If you wish to modify someone's repo after the owner gave you permissions in 'Collaborators' :

 - $ git clone https://github.com/yourcollaboratorusername/reponame.git